mvolkmann/blog/src/flutter.md

     - Click "Finish".
   - To start an emulator, click a play button (green triangle) in the "Actions" column of one of the devices.

+- To start an Android emulator from VS Code:

+  - Install the "Flutter" extension.
+  - Select "Flutter: Launch Emulator" from the Command Palette.
+  - Select a device type.
+    This requires installing AVDs in Android Studio.

 - Verify the installation by entering `flutter doctor`.